Class: Puma::DSL

 #raise_exception_on_sigterm(answer = true) ⇒ Object

-By default, Puma will raise SignalException when SIGTERM is received.
+Raises a SignalException when SIGTERM is received.
 In environments where SIGTERM is something expected, you can suppress these with this option.

-This can be useful for example in Kubernetes, where rolling restart is guaranteed usually on infrastructure level.
+This can be useful for example in Kubernetes, where rolling restart is guaranteed usually on the infrastructure level.

 Examples: